MileHacker Logo

 • Standard health screenings may occur for international health concerns, even though not routine.

-• Always check the latest regulations with official sources before travel.
+• Always confirm the current regulations with official sources before travel.

 Important Travel Insurance